viamrobotics/docs/docs/services/vision/detection.md

 detections = await my_detector.get_detections_from_camera(cam1)

-# If you need to save the image, get the image first
+# If you need to store the image, get the image first
 # and then run detections on it.
 This process is slower:
 img = await cam1.get_image()
 detections_from_image = await my_detector.get_detections(img)